-The Prince then gave the letter to the Captain, and desired him to deliver it, though open, for he had neither wax nor wafer.
-The Prince then said "Malcolm, let us smoke one pipe together before we part."
-Accordingly the Captain, fired a piece of tow with his gun for this purpose.
+The Prince then gave the letter to the captain, and desired him to deliver it, tho' open, for he had neither wax nor wafer.

+The Prince then said "Malcolm, let us smoke one pipe together, before we part."
+Accordingly the captain fired a piece of tow with his gun for this purpose.

-At parting, Ascanius presented Malcolm with a silver stock-buckle, embraced and saluted him twice, thanking him for what he had done, and put ten guineas into his hand, which the Captain refusing, the Prince forced them upon him.
-Here Ascanius, having got a better pipe, had no farther occasion for the short one (called a cutty,) which was black with use; this Malcolm took and some time after sent it to a friend in England.
+At parting, the Prince presented Malcolm with a silver stock-buckle, embraced and saluted him twice, and thanking him for what he had done, put ten guineas into his hand, which the captain refusing, the Prince forced them upon him.
+Here the Prince having got a better pipe, had no farther occasion for the short one (called cutty,) which was black with use; this Malcolm took, and some time after, sent it to a friend in England.

-Malcolm having departed, Ascanius, the old laird of M'Kinnen, John M'Kinnen, Malcolm's brother-in-law, and the boatmen, all went on board in the evening of the 5th of July.
+Malcolm having departed, the Prince, the old laird of M'Kinnen, John M'Kinnen, Malcolm's brother-in-law, and the boatmen, all went on board in the evening, on the 5th of July.

-What the Prince had said to Malcolm, about the wind soon changing fair, and being spoken with such confidence, made so great an impression upon Malcolm, that he was determined to sit down upon a hill and see the event.
-He waited, and declared, "That they had not rowed half a mile, and that towards the ships of war too, when the wind chopped about, and not only blew fair for Ascanius, but blew so brisk a gale, that it soon drove the vessels out of sight."
-The truth of this, both Captain Malcolm, and those in the boat, attested upon oath.
+What the Prince had said to Malcolm, about the wind soon changing fair, and being spoken with such confidence, made so great an impression upon Malcolm, that he was determined to sit down upon a hill side, and see the event.
+He waited, and declares, "That they had not rowed half a mile, and that towards the men of war too, when the wind chopped about, and not only blew fair for the Prince, but blew so brisk a gale, that it soon drove the men of war out of sight."
+The truth of this, both captain Malcolm, and those in the boat, attested upon oath.

-As the Captain had seen Ascanius, both in prosperity and in the greatest adversity, a certain worthy clergyman asking him his opinion of that young gentleman, his answer was, "That the Prince was the most cautious man in the world, not to be a coward, and the bravest, not to be rash."
+As the captain had seen the Prince in the height of prosperity, and in the greatest adversity, a certain worthy clergyman asked him his opinion of that young gentleman; his answer was, "That the Prince was the most cautious man in the world, not to be a coward; and the bravest, not to be rash."

-I must observe here, that it is no difficult matter, in many cases, to foretel a speedy change of the wind, for almost any sailor can do that; but what was most providential for him was, that it should be about to change at the very identical time he was obliged to go on board, and when he required such a change.
+I must observe here, that it is no difficult matter, in many cases, to foretel a speedy change of the wind; for almost any sailor can do that; but what is the most providential for the Prince is, that it should be about to change at the very identical time he was obliged to go on board, and when he required such a change.

-Captain Malcolm returned home again, but was not many days there before he was taken prisoner, and after being detained on board a ship, was conveyed into the Thames, and on the first of November, 1746, was removed to London, and there kept in the hands of Mr William Dick, a messenger, till July 1747, and then discharged.
-He had cleared himself of taking up arms in behalf of Ascanius, by surrendering with his men, according to the Duke of Cumberland's proclamation.
+Captain Malcolm returned home again, but was not many days there, before he was taken prisoner, and was detained on board a ship, and was conveyed into the Thames, and on the 1st of November, 1746, was removed to London, and there kept in the hands of Mr. William Dick, a messenger, 'till July 1747, and then was discharged.
+He had cleared himself of taking arms in behalf of the Prince, by surrendering with his men, according to the duke of Cumberland's proclamation.
 He and Miss M'Donald returned to Scotland together.
-All this account was literally taken from Captain Malcolm M'Leod himself.
+All this account was literally taken from captain Malcolm M'Leod himself.